 "Supporting women's professional and personal development through education and training."

-As one of Northern Ireland’s fastest growing areas, the unique mix of cultures and nationalities in and around Dungannon means that the Centre works with women from over 20 nationalities and employs bilingual staff in the onsite crèche to support participants and their children.
+As one of Northern Ireland’s fastest growing areas, the unique mix of cultures and nationalities in and around Dungannon means that the Centre works with women from over 20 nationalities and employs bilingual staff in our recently refurbished onsite crèche to support participants and their children.
 This all contributes to the warm, welcoming and friendly atmosphere of the Centre in which everyone is made feel welcome.

 As these ladies who attend the Centre summed it up:

 “The Women’s Centre is a brilliant welcoming place to meet new friends.
 Coming to the Women’s Centre makes you feel very good and doing courses, I have learnt so much.
 Thank you.”